Have you ever wondered about the solution to any of these ongoing debates and dilemmas in the Christian Church?

 1. A Multilayered Ontology

-The acknowledgment of diverse perceptual frames corresponds to an acknowledgment of different levels or aspects of reality: the finite and the infinite, the temporal and the eternal, the relative and the absolute.
+The acknowledgment of multiple perceptual frames corresponds to an acknowledgment of different layers that exist within reality: the finite and the infinite, the temporal and the eternal, the relative and the absolute.
 Each frame represents a different facet of the broader ontological structure of existence, enabling more nuanced and comprehensive explorations of being.

 2. Recognition of Limitations and Specificity